EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 ### Explanation ###

-In Rust 2021, one of the important introductions is the [prelude changes](https://blog.rust-lang.org/inside-rust/2021/03/04/planning-rust-2021.html#prelude-changes), which add`TryFrom`, `TryInto`, and `FromIterator` into the standard library's prelude.
+In Rust 2021, one of the important introductions is the [prelude changes](https://blog.rust-lang.org/inside-rust/2021/03/04/planning-rust-2021.html#prelude-changes), which add`TryFrom`, `TryInto`, and `FromIterator` into the standard library’s prelude.
 Since this results in an ambiguity as to which method/function to call when an existing `try_into`method is called via dot-call syntax or a `try_from`/`from_iter` associated function is called directly on a type.